Fireworks: Hummer

+Whistle

-High pitched often very loud screaming and screeching created by the resonance of gas.
-This is caused by a very fast strobing (on/off burning stage) of the fuel.
+A whistle is a high pitched and often very loud screaming and screeching.
+It is created by the resonance of gas caused by a very fast strobing (on/off burning stage) of the fuel.
 The rapid bursts of gas from the fuel vibrate the air many hundreds of times per second causing the familiar whistling sound.
 It is not, as is commonly thought, made in the conventional way that musical instruments are using specific tube shapes or apertures.
 Common whistle fuels contain benzoate or salicylate compounds and a suitable oxidizer such as potassium perchlorate.